josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

   import SideNote from '$lib/components/SideNote.svelte'
 </script>

-Recently, I saw a post on Bluesky that I took serious issue with.
+Recently, I saw a post on Bluesky that did not sit well with me at all.
 I'm not going to link to it directly or mention the author, because I don't want to direct any negativity their way.
 That's not why I'm writing this.

 I _do_, however, want to respond to the core of what was said (and which some were agreeing with).
 That core sentiment of the post was this:

 > Somebody who generates websites using AI prompting is also a web developer.
 The qualification is "do you build websites", there are no other qualifications.

-This did not sit well with me.
-In fact, I take serious issue with this assertion.
+I take serious issue with this assertion.

 The idea that anyone who manages to prompt their way to a website has earned precisely the same title as those who have hard-earned expertise in the web platform—and specifically, the idea that the lone qualification of said title is making a website live—strikes me as both a wildly distorted view of the job, and a derisive view of those who practice it.
 And so, I felt compelled to respond in disagreement.